Mathématique: Chapter 3

 “That’s a river, hotshot, and it’s not in Wyoming.”

-Well, geography was not his strong point.
-And he would be damned if he were going to waste any more time thinking about the geography of Wyoming than he already had.
-He didn’t fucking need an encyclopedic knowledge of the topography of the American West, nor, in fact, did he really need to be making dinner for anyone.
+Geography wasn’t his strong point.
+He didn’t fuckin’ need an encyclopedic knowledge of the topography of the American West, nor, in fact, did he need to be making dinner.
+For anyone.
 He glared at Young.

-“That’s some pretty aggressive knife-work there,” Young said mildly.
+“That’s some pretty aggressive knife-work,” Young said mildly.

 Young made an expansive hand gesture.
 “Chop as aggressively as you want, if it makes you feel better.”

-“Has anyone ever told you that you’re hard to talk to?”
+“Anyone ever told you you’re hard to talk to?”

 “No,” Rush said.
 “You’re the very first.”

-Rush raised his eyebrows and shook his head fractionally, feeling the lift and angle, the slide and slice of the knife as a familiar rhythm.
-He should have been an empiricist with this talent of his for repetitive, mindless things—as if his motor pathways were just a bit more mechanized than what was typical, providing a platform for the layering in or the taking away of something that left him always unbalanced.
-At least that was how it had seemed, back when he’d allowed himself the rhythms of cooking.
+Rush felt the lift and angle, the slide and slice of the knife as a familiar rhythm.
+He should’ve been an empiricist with this talent of his for repetitive, mindless things, as if his motor pathways were more mechanized than average.
+At least that was how it’d seemed, back when he’d allowed himself the rhythms of cooking.
 Of cleaning.
 Of playing an instrument.

-It was a gift, that’s what she had said but she had only ever seen what he’d shown her—the cooking and the piano and the driving and the mechanical aptitude for everything he’d ever done and touched but he had always wondered if it had pulled something away from him.
-He paid a price for it certainly and she must have known this too because otherwise, why would she have made him promise to keep working as if she had known it was the only thing that could—
+A gift.
+That’s what she’d called it, but she’d only seen what he’d shown her—the cooking and the piano and the driving and the mechanical aptitude for everything he’d ever done and touched.
+But she must have known (she must have been able to recognize) that, as much as it gave, it pulled away.
+Because why would she’ve made him promise to keep working, as if she’d known it was the only thing—

 “Are you okay?”
 Young asked.

-“I can’t help but note that you are not—discussing the—”
+“I can’t help but note you’re not—discussing the—”

-“Hey,” Young said, giving him an odd look and speaking with an odd cadence, and holding his hands up in front of him and pushing away from the counter and fuck.
+“Hey,” Young said, slowing down, speaking softly, saying nothing, pushing away from the counter and fuck.
 Fuck, he must look upset.

-“Um,” Young said, clearly trying to figure out what had just happened.
-“I didn’t—“
+“Um?”
+Young said, trying to figure out what’d just happened.
+“I didn’t mean to—”

 “He asked me to keep an eye on you.”

-He slammed the pot down on the counter with more than the requisite force.
+What.”
+Rush slammed the pot on the counter with more than requisite force.

-“See, this is why I didn’t want to tell you this until after dinner.”
+“See, this is why I didn’t wanna tell you until after dinner.”

-“Hey,” Young said, managing to catch and hold the back of Rush’s shirt as he edged past him.
+“Whoa.”
+Young grabbed a fistful of Rush’s shirt as he edged past.
 “It’s not what you think.
 Probably.”

 Young loosened his hold.